Renala Khurd: Demographics

+Population

-With a radius of 7 km, it is home to over 100,000 inhabitants.
+With a radius of 7 km, it is home to 100,054 inhabitants.
 The population of Renala Khurd is over 99% Muslim.
 It has a Sunni majority and a Shia minority; there are also small groups of Christians.

 Due to its strategic location in the Indian sub-continent, many migrants have poured into the area and settled on its fertile lands.
 The people of Renala Khurd are descendants of Iranians, Turks, Afghans and Arabs who came individually or in groups.